 Along with being produced in the adrenal glands, both cortisol and adrenaline play fundamental roles in your body’s stress response.
 While this might seem bad, normal amounts of the two hormones are necessary to your basic survival, and in most cases, the two hormones are beneficial to your overall health and well-being .

 Chronic health problems come from chronic stress.
 Typically, cortisol and adrenaline levels diminish once a stressful moment passes, your blood pressure and heart rate return to baseline levels, and your system returns to normal.
 Chronic stress introduces constant high cortisol and adrenaline levels into your system.
 This can disrupt basic processes throughout your body and increase your risk of health problems, including heart disease, stroke, and diabetes .
 Chronic stress is known to contribute to:

 Cortisol and adrenaline are closely linked, and they play an intrinsic role in your overall health.
 Managing stress and learning how to reduce stress hormones, by keeping cortisol and adrenaline levels down is essential to maintaining a healthy quality of life.
-The Everlywell Sleep and Stress Test measures levels of cortisol, cortisone, melatonin, and creatinine to help you address underlying problems that could be interfering with your sleep.
-This can also give you a better insight on how to sleep with anxiety which is associated with higher cortisol levels, and how to create and maintain a sleep routine.
+Also learn how to sleep with anxiety which is associated with higher cortisol levels, and how to create and maintain a sleep routine.